RANSOMWARE | 12 MIN READ

 Ransomware attacks pose one of the biggest security threats to both individuals and businesses alike, showing no signs of slowing down as hackers grow increasingly tech-savvy and Ransomware-as-a-Service (RaaS) is making it easier for criminals with little experience to carry out attacks.
 As a Managed Service Provider, we aim to use our ransomware expertise to educate the public on emerging trends and how to avoid becoming a victim.
-Read more to see our consistently-updated timeline of some of the biggest ransomware attacks of 2020 so you can see developing attack patterns.
+Read more to see our timeline of some of the worst ransomware attacks of 2020 so you can see developing attack patterns.

 The world's biggest currency exchange company, Travelex, was the victim of a ransomware attack starting on New Year's Eve 2019.
 Their data was held hostage for $6 million, causing the company to go offline for weeks while they sorted out the situation.